382982408/divine/README.md

 - Q.4: Previously, I ran Divine on a patient sample dataset which took so long.
 Now, I want to prioritize genes with a different setting (e.g., filtering condition or a different option in `divine.py`) and I am sure that I didn't update Divine/GCN database.
 How I can make the repeat analysis faster?

-- A.4: Unless Divine database is changed, or purchase HGMD license newly, or divine.vcf created previously is corrupted, you can reuse the previous annotated VCF file using --reuse.
+- A.4: Unless Divine database is changed, or purchase HGMD license newly, or divine.vcf created previously is corrupted, you can reuse the previous annotated VCF file using `--reuse`.
 If you want to compare a new result with the previous one, try

 ```
 $ $DIVINE/gcn/bin/prioritize/divine.py -q dir_to_the_hpo/P0005.hpo \